Preparing for an appraisal interview as an employer

 Are you wondering what personnel matters you are required to take care of, and what you can take care of as an extra?

-A performance review (beoordelingsgesprek) and an appraisal interview (functioneringsgesprek) are not the same thing.
-In the Netherlands, a performance review may be more one-sided: you tell your employee what they are doing well and what could be improved.
+A performance review (beoordelingsgesprek) has a different purpose than an appraisal interview (functioneringsgesprek).
+In the Netherlands, a performance review is one-sided: you tell your employee what they are doing well and what could be improved.
 An appraisal interview is two-sided: you and your employee give each other mutual feedback.

 How often you hold an appraisal interview is up to you.
 Does your employee do the same job all year?
 Then one appraisal interview per year is enough.
 Does the work change during the year?
 Or does your employee develop?
 Then several appraisals are necessary.